Murder of Robert Schwartz: Aftermath

 On October 15, 2002, the jury convicted Clara of first-degree murder.
 On February 10, 2003, she was sentenced to serve 48 years in prison.
-She is currently being housed at the Fluvanna Correctional Center for Women near Troy, Virginia, and has a tentative release date of November 2, 2043.
-Clara has made many unsuccessful attempts to appeal her conviction, which was most recently affirmed by the United States Court of Appeals for the Fourth Circuit on March 9, 2010.
+She is currently incarcerated in the Fluvanna Correctional Center for Women near Troy, Virginia, and has a tentative release date of November 2, 2043.
+Clara has made many unsuccessful attempts to appeal her conviction, the most recent being affirmed by the United States Court of Appeals for the Fourth Circuit on March 9, 2010.

 For their roles in the murder, Hulbert was sentenced to life imprisonment without the possibility of parole, serving his sentence at River North Correctional Center; Pfohl was sentenced to eighteen years.
 Inglis served a one-year sentence for conspiracy to commit murder.